The UK’s approach to tackling modern slavery through the aid programme

 Latest news

 We published our review on the UK’s approach to tackling modern slavery through the aid programme and made five recommendations.
-We’ve followed up on the government’s progress towards implementing our recommendations twice, and we will return again for a third time in 2024.
+We’ve followed up on the government’s progress towards implementing our recommendations three times.
 Find out more in the ‘Further scrutiny‘ tab.

 Summary